Mizo grammar: Nominalisation

 When -na is suffixed to a transitive verb then the resulting noun means either the instrument with which the action described by the verb is achieved, or the object/sufferer of the action or the point of action of the verb.
 For example, vùa means to beat/strike with a stick, and vûakna means a whip, an object with which one can beat, or a point or place where the beating takes place, a point where something is beaten.

 When -na is suffixed to an intransitive verb, then the resulting noun means a place etc. through which the action can take place.
 For example, kal means to go, kalna means where something/someone goes or can go, way, path.
 For example:

 When -zia is suffixed to an adjective, the resulting noun means the condition of having the quality described by the adjective.
 For example, süal means evil, sùalzìa' means sinfulness, evilness.

 Agentiviser

 The suffix -tu in Mizo ṭawng is equivalent to the suffix -er or -or in English, as in:

 Pronouns

 Forms

-All Mizo pronouns occur in two forms, namely in free form and clitic form:
+All Mizo pronouns occur in two forms, namely in free form and clitic form and are declined into cases.

 The free form is mostly used for emphasis, and has to be used in conjunction with either the clitic form or an appropriate pronominal particle, as shown in the following examples: